grafana/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 ### max_retries_per_panel

 Maximum number of panel rendering request retries before returning an error.
-0 means disabling the retry feature.
-This is available in public preview, this requires the 'reportingRetries' feature toggle.
+To disable the retry feature, enter `0`.
+This is available in public preview and requires the 'reportingRetries' feature toggle.

 ## [auditing]